genomicspark/ESCA_Unit_Scripts/README.md

 CDT File Generation: Produces CDT files for generating heatmaps and composite plots.

 # Usage Instructions
-Setup: Ensure all dependencies (e.g., pyBigWig, matplotlib) are installed.
-Input Files: Provide genomic coordinates in BED format for peak calling and BigWig files for visualization.
+Setup: Ensure all dependencies (e.g., pyBigWig, matplotlib) are installed. tested in Python 3.9.6 Input Files: Provide genomic coordinates in BED format for peak calling and BigWig files for visualization.
 Running Scripts: Execute the scripts in the order listed above for the respective pipelines.
 Parse_cdt scripts will generate a CDT file (tab-delimited signal matrix), then you can create a composite plot with it.